-The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Galway Gold Inc. ("Galway" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the year ended December 31, 2014.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of operations of Galway Gold Inc. ("Galway" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three months ended September 30, 2015.
 This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the year ended December 31, 2014, together with the notes thereto.
+This discussion should be read in conjunction with the audited annual consolidated financial statements of the Company for the year ended December 31, 2014, as well as the unaudited interim consolidated financial statements for the three and nine months ended September 30, 2015 together with the notes thereto.
 Results are reported in United States dollars, unless otherwise noted.
-Information contained herein is presented as at April 30, 2015, unless otherwise indicated.
+Information contained herein is presented as at November 30, 2015, unless otherwise indicated.

 For the purposes of preparing this MD&A, management, in conjunction with the board of directors of the Company (the "Board of Directors" or "Board"), considers the materiality of information.
 Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of Galway common shares; or (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) if it would significantly alter the total mix of information available to investors.
 Management, in conjunction with the Board of Directors, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.
+Mr. Mike Sutton, P.Geo., an independent Director to the Company and a "Qualified Person" under National Instrument 43-101, has reviewed the technical information in this management discussion and analysis.